‘Dallas Buyers Club’ director Jean-Marc Vallée has died, aged 58

 Vallée is survived by his two sons – Alex and Émile – and siblings Marie-Josée Vallée, Stéphane Tousignant and Gérald Vallée.

-Jean-Marc Vallée is perhaps best known for directing films like Dallas Buyers Club and Wild as well HBO series Big Little Lies and Sharp Objects.
+Jean-Marc Vallée is known for directing films like Dallas Buyers Club and Wild, as well the HBO series Big Little Lies and Sharp Objects.

 Dallas Buyers Club earned actors Jared Leto and Matthey McConaughey Golden Globe awards and Oscars for their stunning performances in the film.
-The rest of his work that followed was equally acclaimed, all earning multiple major nominations and awards.
+The rest of Vallée’s work that followed were equally acclaimed, all earning multiple major nominations and awards.

-Tributes to the filmmaker have now found their way online, from fans, actors, directors and other film industry personnel alike.
-Check out a few of them below.
+Actors, directors and other film industry personnel alike have since taken to social media to pay tribute to the late Canadian filmmaker.
+Read them below.

 Cameron Bailey, the CEO of the Toronto international Film Festival called Vallée a “prodigious talent and the only filmmaker to both open (DEMOLITION) and close (THE YOUNG VICTORIA) the Toronto International Film Festival”.